bcgov/nr-frontend-starting-app/README.md

 # Stack

-Here you will find a comprehensive list of all languages and tools that are been used in this app.
+Here you will find a comprehensive list of all the languages and tools that are been used in this app.
 And also everything you need to get started, build, test and deploy.

-- React PWA
+- React Progressive Web Application
   - We write code in TypeScript
   - Redux!?
   - Styled Components